 Implement Passwordless Login

-PWA Kit comes out of the box with the option to use passwordless login for your shoppers.
-Include this feature in your Progressive Web App (PWA) Kit site to improve the shopper experience.
+PWA Kit provides the option to use passwordless login for your shoppers.
 With passwordless login, shoppers can securely log into your site using a verification code or a link in an email or text instead of a password.
+Include this feature in your Progressive Web App (PWA) Kit site for a better shopper experience.

 Our demo site shows the default implementation of passwordless login.